Lennox and Addington County: Historical evolution

 The two original counties of Lennox and Addington, respectively named after Charles Lennox, 3rd Duke of Richmond and Henry Addington, 1st Viscount Sidmouth, were organized for electoral purposes in 1792, and were situated within the Mecklenburg District.
 Mecklenburg was renamed as the "Midland District" in 1792.

 In 1798, the Parliament of Upper Canada passed legislation to provide, that, at the beginning of 1800:

 In 1821, the newly surveyed township of Kaladar was added to the counties.

 In 1845, the counties regained their separate identities, but still remained united for electoral purposes.
 The newly surveyed township of Anglesea was added to Addington at that time.

+Fredericksburgh Township had been settled in 1784, and officially separated into North Fredericksburgh and South Fredericksburgh in 1857.

 At the beginning of 1850, Midland District was abolished, and the United Counties of Frontenac, Lennox and Addington replaced it for municipal and judicial purposes.
 In 1860, Lennox and Addington were formally amalgamated as the "County of Lennox and Addington", and declared to be the junior county in the United Counties.
 The townships of Effingham, Abinger, Ashby and Denbigh were added to the County at the same time.

 Upon the dissolution of the United Counties at the beginning of 1865, the County became separate for all purposes.